haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

 For this we need to create a HADDOCK3 configuration file that will define the docking workflow.
 We will illustrate this flexibility by introducing a clustering step after the initial rigid-body docking stage, select up to 20 models per cluster and refine all of those.

-HADDOCK3 also provides an analysis module (`caprieval`) that allows to compare models to either the best scoring model (if no reference is given) or a reference structure, which in our case we have at hand.
+HADDOCK3 also provides an analysis module (`caprieval`) that allows to compare models to either the best scoring model (if no reference is given) or to a reference structure, which in our case we have at hand.

 The basic workflow for all three scenarios will consists of the following modules, with some differences in the restraints used and some parameter settings (see below):